mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using the pre-defined metrics associated with a given model type is not the only way to generate scoring metrics for LLM evaluation in MLFlow.
+Using the pre-defined metrics associated with a given model type is not the only way to generate scoring metrics for LLM evaluation in MLflow.
 You can specify a custom list of metrics in the `extra_metrics` argument in `mlflow.evaluate`:

 * To add additional metrics to the default metrics list of pre-defined model type, keep the `model_type` and add your metrics to ``extra_metrics``: